chrisly42/mc68000-asm-plugin/README.md

 - Enhancement: `opt` and several other directives (`printt`, `fail` etc.) no longer causes a syntax error when unquoted.
 - Enhancement: `include`, `incdir` and `incbin` and `output` with `<pathname>` quotes no longer cause syntax error.
+- New: Files in `include` directives can be referenced and renamed/refactored.

 ### V0.5 (06-Aug-21)